Peeragogy/Peeragogy.github.io/workbook.md

 2. *Peer production*: Two cavewomen see lightning strike a tree and produce fire!
 Walking up to it they notice the heat and think “Wouldn't it be nice to have fire for our family at night!”
-Once the rain clears, they find some sticks and start working together to figure out how they can use them to start their own flame.
+Once the rain clears, they find some dry sticks and start working together to figure out how they can use them to start their own flame.
 After hours of trial and error, BOOM they've got fire!
 The news travels fast. :)